 If you wish to use a family member or friend as your gestational carrier they will be considered on a case by case basis.
 They must live in the US.

-After your egg donor and gestational carrier have been screened and approved by RSC you will be contacted to schedule an in-person consultation with our Donor Egg and Gestational Carrier Team in our Lexington, MA office.
+After your egg donor and gestational carrier have been screened and approved by IVF New England you will be contacted to schedule an in-person consultation with our Donor Egg and Gestational Carrier Team in our Lexington, MA office.
 This cannot be done over the phone and your partner must attend the consultation as well.

 There are several costs associated with a donor egg and gestational carrier IVF cycle.

 - Testing: ~$2000 each (so ~$4000 if both you and your partner are contributing sperm)

 - Administration fee: $8600.
 This covers the screening of your egg donor and gestational carrier.

 - Medications for your egg donor and gestational carrier: ~$4000

 - Initial Pregnancy Monitoring for Gestational Carrier: ~$900